Who Gets Which Message? Auditing Demographic Bias in LLM-Generated Targeted Text: Conclusion

 \section{Conclusion}

 We introduce a general auditing framework for demographic-conditioned text generation, distinguishing intrinsic demographic associations from context-amplified bias via SG and CRG.
-Across three LLMs, male- and younger-targeted messages are more agentic and directive, while female- and older-targeted messages emphasize warmth and hedging, with disparities amplified under contextual conditioning.
+Across three LLMs, male- and younger-targeted messages tend to be more assertive and less hedged, while female- and older-targeted messages emphasize warmth and softer framing with disparities amplified under contextual conditioning.
 These findings demonstrate that personalization can magnify latent demographic stereotypes in LLM-generated targeted communication.
 Our framework provides a foundation for bias-aware evaluation of targeted generation.